Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### Recovery Token with extended recovery pallet

 ##### Recovery Setup
 1. Create a token file i.e. [visual cryptographic garbled circuit](https://book.interstellar.gg/VC-GC.html) with an embedded one-time recovery code, encrypted with AES
-2. If applicable, the user is prompted for threhold and delay
+2. The user is prompted for threhold (if applicable) and delay
 3. The token is sent to the app and could be stored on a cloud service (like Google Drive) or as a local file on your mobile
 > Unlike a seed phrase, this token can't be used to access any private keys
 4. Create an item account id associated to the unique circuit
 5. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet specifying the token's account id(s) i.e. virtual friend(s) with threshold and delay
 >  Multiple program tokens can be used, each associated with their respective item account ids for recovery

 ##### Initiate Recovery from the new account